alaffin12/stackedit/Caught by Stradh.md

 *If the players side with Lady Wachter, or if the start is the "Laughing Guard" scenario:*
 * Vargas Vallakovich is killed.
 Lady Wachter wants a public execution, but she won't take a chance on him escapting.
+* Lydia Vallakovich is the sister of the priest at St. Andral's.
+Lady Wachter will per